cslazok/ha-dashboard/README.md

 This project was started as a way to learn F#.
-I would like to monitor my own household energy consumption.
-Net metering will end soon, and I would like to calculate whether it would be worth buying an energy storage system.
+Its main purpose is to monitor my household energy consumption.
+Since net metering will end soon, I would like to calculate whether investing in an energy storage system would be worthwhile.

 The project is still in an early stage.
-So far, I have one power meter that sends data through Node-RED into a database.
-This is where the F# project connects, and it will also be part of a university assignment.
+At the moment, I have one power meter that sends data through Node-RED into a database.
+The F# application connects to this database, and the project will also be used as part of a university assignment.

-Demo:
+In the future, I would like to replace Node-RED completely and build the whole system in F#.
+The long-term goal is for the F# application to handle data collection, serve the web interface, perform calculations, write data into the database, and read it back for visualization and analysis.
+I would also like to add MQTT and Modbus support later.

+## Demo
 https://cslazok.github.io/EnergyMonitor/energy.html

 ## Screenshots